1927–28 Toronto Maple Leafs season

 The 1927–28 Toronto Maple Leafs season was the first under the Maple Leafs name for the Toronto National Hockey League (NHL) franchise.
-The club finished in fourth to miss the playoffs again.
+The club finished in fourth to miss the playoffs for the third year in a row, for the first time in franchise history.

 Offseason

 Conn Smythe left his duties as coach at the University of Toronto and became the general manager and coach of the Leafs.
 Smythe would be general manager for 30 years.
 Smythe put team captain Bert Corbeau on waivers in October.
 Corbeau cleared waivers and joined Toronto Ravinia of the Canadian-American Professional Hockey League.
 Smythe named Hap Day as team captain.